 CAT tools play an important role in automating localization thanks to their translation memory, terminology management, glossaries, and style guides.
 They make it easier to keep consistent terminology, higher accuracy, and better translation quality. ✅

-Translators then can focus on creative localization tasks instead of repetitive ones, using context-based tools to uphold branding and stylistic consistency globally.
+Translators can then focus on creative localization tasks instead of repetitive ones, using context-based tools to uphold branding and stylistic consistency globally.
 The outcome?
 Accurate, culturally-adapted translations that make brands appear local.
 At the end of the day, successful and effective localization relies on details, such as using local language nuances, and automation makes time for it.

 4. Frees up time and distributes resources better 🔗

 Automation in localization takes care of inefficient time-consuming tasks - from initial translation drafts to manual reviews.
 This leaves time and other resources to be distributed to impactful work.
 Especially when it comes to workflow management.
-Automated workflows get rid of the need for manual task distribution, prevent delays, and save manhours.
+Automations get rid of the need for manual task distribution, prevent delays, and save manhours.

-As a result, there will be more budget you can spend on professional translators, proofreaders, and developing your brand. 💸 You can go from on-a-budget to resourceful, and save money for other aspects of your brand development so you can grow rapidly.
+As a result, there will be more budget you can spend on professional translators, proofreaders, and developing your brand. 💸 You can go from on a budget to resourceful, and save money for other aspects of your brand development so you can grow rapidly.
 All this is possible when you use the right tech with a high level of automation.

 5. Makes scaling to new markets easier 🔗